OpenBMB/AppCopilot/README.md

 Fig shows the execution using the "search bar filtering" path, demonstrating **active control** over requirement boundaries.
 The core logic is **precise requirement decomposition**: first search "restaurant" for full coverage, then set "Nearby" distance filter, finally switch to "Highest Rating" sorting.
 Each step directly corresponds to core instruction conditions.

-The path difference reflects the Agent's dynamic balance between **"efficiency" and "accuracy"**.
-The recommendation path prioritizes efficiency when content matches requirements; the search path prioritizes accuracy when recommendation reliability is uncertain.
-This balancing depends on real-time judgment of requirement clarity and recommendation reliability.

 The task is successfully completed, demonstrating long horizon capabilities in complex application scenarios.

 ### Case 2: Double end